“People are enemies of what they do not know.”

 To schedule any of these events in your congregation or group, please contact us.Featured Educational Resource:

 “ING has been delivering educational presentations about Muslims and their faith for nearly two decades.
 The following are answers to some of the most common and challenging questions that ING and its affiliates across the country have encountered over the past 20 years.
 While many of the answers address issues that are well established because of a clear citation in the Qur’an or hadith (prophetic sayings)—such as the six major beliefs or the five pillars—others focus on areas that are more open to interpretation.
 These answers reflect the fact that Islamic doctrines are the product of a dynamic conversation among Muslim scholars as well as between the scholars and the laity who apply these rulings, rather than a fixed set of answers and regulations. ”

 Sign up here for our periodic email newsletter.

-Peace and Unity Bridge is a project of the Unitarian Universalist Church of Washington, Vermont, assisted by a grant from the Fund for Unitarian Universalist Social Responsibility.
+Interfaith Bridge* is a project of the Unitarian Universalist Church of Washington, Vermont, assisted by a grant from the Fund for Unitarian Universalist Social Responsibility.

 If you would like to support our work, we would be most appreciative.
-Please contact us for details.